ASIC releases updated INFO 225

 ASIC has advised that its framework will evolve alongside those Treasury reforms, but that entities should already be preparing to comply with existing obligations.

-Implications for n digital asset businesses
+Implications for digital asset businesses

 For digital asset businesses, now is the time to review whether your activities are captured under the updated AFSL framework and prepare ahead of the 2026 transition.